Find your dream career with Colorado Public Radio

 Student Development Services

 Student Development Services is Colorado Public Radio's internship and fellowship program, managed by our People and Culture department.
-Through the Student Development Services program CPR will offer internship and fellowship opportunities to students and recent graduates that are tied to mentoring, networking and development experiences.
+Through the Student Development Services program CPR offers internship and fellowship opportunities to students and recent graduates that are tied to mentoring, networking and development experiences.
 The goal of Student Development Services is to positively impact career growth and support our commitment to serving diverse communities in Colorado.
 Click on the button above under Job Opportunities to find current internships and fellowships.

 There's a role for everyone at Colorado Public Radio